-Over the years Orbiting Squares has begun and continued many family type traditions.
+Over the years Orbiting Squares has begun and continued many family-type traditions.
 The Hobo Dance was started in the mid-60’s as a Fall Outdoor activity – originally shared by a club in Newark (the Mound City Twirlers); then became an annual “Hobo Stew” outdoor picnic.
-This has evolved into our annual Chuck Wagon Dance in the fall.
+This has evolved into the annual Chuck Wagon Dance in the fall.

 In 1967 a group of couples began to caravan across Ohio, Indiana, Illinois, and into Missouri – down to central Missouri to the Kirkwood Lodge, Osage Beach, at the Lake of the Ozarks, for a week of square dancing, round dancing, and water-skiing; several of the club members towed boats.
-This began the association with caller, Marshall Flippo from Abilene, TX, who continued to call a Special annual dance for the Orbiting Squares in March until 1999.
-From that annual event evolved our current Spring Special.
+This began the association with national caller Marshall Flippo from Abilene, TX, who continued to call a special annual dance for the Orbiting Squares in March until 1999.
+From that annual event evolved the club’s Spring Special.

-Many activities have evolved over the years; among them is the New Years Dinner and Dance.
+Many other activities have evolved over the years; including the New Year’s Dinner and Dance.
 This tradition started with a Hilliard Club, the Northwest Twirlers.
-They quit offering the New Years dance in 1972 and Orbiting Squares took it over.
-At that time, and for several years, we were the only club in the city offering a New Years Eve dance.
+When they stopped offering the New Year’s dance in 1972; Orbiting Squares took it over.
+At that time, and for several years, Orbiting Squares was the only club in the city offering a New Year’s Eve dance.

-Our club initially was a couples club, but has evolved into a club that welcomes both couples and solo dancers.
-Orbiting Squares has a club membership in Single Square Dancers USA (SSDUSA).
+Orbiting Squares initially was a couples club, but evolved into a club that welcomed both couples and solo dancers.
+They were a Club Member of Single Square Dancers USA from 2006 to 2021.

 The Story of Bucks and Does Singles Western Square Dance Club